 The supply and use tables have a great benefit not only for its possibility to derive the symmetric input-output tables which are used for analytical purposes, but also for the possibility of compiling the value added by industry (activity) and final demand by product type and by sector.
 As well as these tables verify the link between the value-added and the final demand, on the basis that the aggregate GDP must be equal to final demand.
 In this context, the integration achieved between the three approaches of measuring GDP: production, income and expenditure approach, as follows:

 1- Production Approach

-We get the GDP by subtracting intermediate consumption from production of all producers in the economy.
+We get the GDP by subtracting intermediate consumption from production of all producers in the economy plus any taxes, and minus any subsidies, on products.